 So this part of the process can be summarised as

-These are all links in what is known as a value chain.
-You need all of them to be in place for the overall process to work.
-Of all of these the production process takes the longest, adds the most value and is thus the most important part of the chain.
-It is here that we think you need to start, and once you have mastered producing fish, the other steps of the nursery and hatchery can be added into your business further on down the line.
+Taking a look at this part of the value chain it is the production/growout step that takes the longest, adds the most value and is thus the most important part of the chain.
+It is here that we think you need to start, and once you have mastered the art of producing fish, the other steps of the nursery and hatchery can be added into your business further on down the line.
 This can be done because in the tilapia world you can buy in fingerlings already “pre-made” for you.
 They are good to grow and they remain the cheapest way to get production up and running and for you to learn and master.